Food Centric Schools

 IMPORTANT NOTE: Applications for this program must be completed every school year.
 If your student was approved for free and reduced meals in our school district last year, the free and reduced status is automatically extended for the first 30 operating days of the next school year, but families must re-apply within those 30 days to continue receiving benefits.

 School Meals Are for Everyone

 We know that kids can’t learn if their bellies aren’t full.
 And accessible meals for all is key in guaranteeing every student can focus on what's on their desk, not what’s on their plate.
 We are working closely with MCPS on our School Meals Campaign to make sure every child can put their learning first!

-Read about our efforts this year and what you can do to take part.
+Read about our efforts this past year and what you can do to take part.

 The Supplemental Nutrition Assistance Program connects neighbors with resources for food purchases.
 This is a step in the right direction toward addressing upstream causes of hunger and provides many access points to even more food access.
 Enrollment in the program acts as an avenue to achieve free school meals for schools with 63.7 percent of student families participating.
 Community members with SNAP receive double SNAP at farmers markets, incentivizing supporting local growers and getting double the amount of produce into people’s kitchens!

 We have staff dedicated to helping ease the entry point into state application processes.
 We offer open SNAP hours in the store to guarantee shoppers an opportunity to connect with an expert, host events on the Kids Eat Free bus at local schools to bring applications right to parents, and we have a full time Application Specialist to guide folks through the process when they’re ready.